 Having looked at the previous results dating back to 1949 we are able to see a certain trend, as shown by the chart below.

 It is quite clear that over the nine different age groups that have been successful, it is the ages of eight to 10 years old which have seen the majority of the success.
-These age groups have been winners 63% of the time, with 9 and 10 year olds alone having won 53% of the races since 1990.
+These age groups have been winners over 65% of the time, with 9 and 10 year olds alone having won over 53% of the races since 1990.